 If you have worked as a freelancer, this means you must not have made the majority of your income from a creative role for the equivalent of one year or more.

-** A creative role is defined as a position where the entrant is employed in any type of creative role such as: graphic designer, illustrator, art director, etc. This includes paid placements.
+** A creative role is defined as a position where the entrant is employed in any type of creative role (including strategists) such as: copywriter, art director, graphic designer, etc. This includes paid placements.
 Entrants may still enter if they work (or have worked) for a creative company in a non-creative role.